melhin/hashchat/README.md

 Added a sample implementation for on the fly language translation using an ML model from huggingface For demonstration I just have a EN-DE translation

-Before running the app yu need to download the models
+Before running the app you need to download the models
 ```
 ./manage.py download_language_models --source=de --target=en
 ./manage.py download_language_models --source=en --target=de